gurpiarbassi/gurpiarbassi.github.io/_posts/2016-01-09-JPA-Attribute-Convertor-Java-Time.md

 }
 {% endhighlight %}

-Note that in the example we are explictly stating UTC as the timezone since it is good practice to store data as UTC in the database.
+Note that in the example we are explictly stating UTC as the timezone since it is good practice to store timestamps as UTC in the database.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>